rekkitatu/nosto-woocommerce/readme.txt

 This ID is used as the Nosto element div ID attribute and can be whatever you decide.

 == Changelog ==

+= 1.1.1-wysiwyg1 =
+* Support all Nosto properties with filters

 = 1.1.1 =
 * Bump the min required Wordpress version